Impossible Pumpkin Pie

 I immediately had to give it a try.

+The first try of this pie, though? -- We didn't like it at all.
 The original recipe relied on a lot of allspice to flavor the pie.
 And indeed, it wasn't a flavor we enjoyed.

 So I turned to my pumpkin slab pie recipe for spicing inspiration, and tried again.
 This second time, I increased the amount of ground cinnamon, added in ground ginger and ground nutmeg, and left out the allspice altogether.